mapeditor/tiled/docs/manual/using-the-terrain-tool.rst

 If you make a mistake, just use Undo (or press ``Ctrl+Z``).
 Or if you notice a mistake later, either use *Erase Terrain* to clear a terrain type from a corner or select the correct terrain type and paint over it.
+Each corner can only have one type of terrain associated with it.

 Do the same for each of the other terrain types.
 Eventually you'll have marked all tiles apart from the special objects.